adou600/IosContinuousIntegration/README.md

 Now that you have a lane running your tests, you need a CI server which will allow you to automatically run `fastlane ios test` for every commit.

-Note: to be able to run your tests for an iOS project, you will need a Mac with Xcode installed and Fastlane installed.
+Note: to be able to run your tests for an iOS project, you will need a Mac with Xcode and Fastlane installed.
 Thus, Jenkins has to be installed on a Mac.
 For simplification, the following steps will assume you install Jenkins on the same machine you write your code.
-But in a real-life setup, Jenkins would run on a different machine, so that the tests can be executed for every commit in the repository and so thatb every developer can check what in the last commit made the tests fail through the Jenkins web server.
+But in a real-life setup, Jenkins would run on a different machine, so that the tests can be executed for every commit in the repository and so that every developer can check what in the last commit made the tests fail through the Jenkins web server.

 ### Install jenkins